ShambaC/Discord-Music-BOT-Shamba/README.md

 Without forgetting of course the code editor ^^

 Realized with ❤️ by ShambaC(ShambaC#3440).

+You can try out the BOT by inviting it to your server [here](https://discord.com/api/oauth2/authorize?client_id=507874682242990081&permissions=2150942784&scope=bot%20applications.commands)

 Contact me on Discord for any help => ShambaC#3440